patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/P1mon/README.md

 **How-to**
 - Export data from P1Mon.
-  - Go to P1Mon's local IP address or URL.
+  - Go to P1Mon's local IP address or URL
   - Go to ```configuation and Settings``` and login with the password
   - Select the 'in-export' tab
   - Select 'Excel Export' and choose 'e_historie.db'